praveek/launch.en/help/getting-started/implement-solutions/add-adobe-target.md

    ![](/help/assets/target-testordercart.png)

 1. On the Review Order page, be sure to click the Place Order button.
-1. Open the Debugger, go to the **Target tab**, then expand your client code.
+1. Open the Debugger, go to the [!UICONTROL Target] tab, then expand your client code.

    You should see the `orderConfirmPage` request as the latest Target request with the `orderId`, `orderTotal`, and `productPurchasedId` parameters populated with the details of your order.